 To truly have a safe park, you must have rules and make sure they are honored - you'll want a supervised playground.
 While many who use dog parks may be experienced dog owners who realize they still have too much to learn about puppies, a lot of folks are first time dog owners who think they know everything.
 Canines need to be interested in being social to begin with to allow them to have a positive experience at a puppy park.
 Imagine blending all puppies into an off-leash environment?
 You truly never really know what will happen, so it is vital to have supervision.
 There are many types of dog parks.
 Municipal dog parks are usually free and available to the public 24/7.
 Although most have posted rules, you can find no one to make sure people follow those rules.
 These parks are the ones where most problems are came across.
 Member established parks usually charge a cost and require people and their canines to be signed up.
 Many fee based parks require pups to go a temperament test before they are really accepted to the area, and folks are asked to attend an orientation session.
 It is not smart to blend small and large pups together within an off-leash environment.
 Many dog parks have both a small dog area and a large dog area.

-Dog parks are definitely one of the leading features on the wish set of municipal and community parks.
-Dog parks can be wonderful additions to a community, whether as an inclusion to a preexisting community area or as a stand-alone, dog specific playground.
-Folks who are thinking about building a dog park should be aware that there are many pitfalls to be experienced on the way.
+Dog parks are probably one of the leading features on the wish set of municipal and community parks.
+Dog parks can be wonderful additions to a community, whether as an inclusion to a preexisting community playground or as a stand-alone, dog specific playground.
+People who are thinking about building a dog park must be aware that there are many pitfalls to be came across along the way.
 Although important and necessary components, building a dog playground is not just about the business enterprise plan or the architectural illustrations.
-It is not just about this perfect parcel of land you want to work with, the kind of fencing you will set up or the initial sign you want to put at the entry.
-Before you do anything, learn about your market, learn pups and folks who own them.
+It really is not just about this perfect parcel of land you want to use, the sort of fencing you will set up or the initial sign you want to place at the entrance.
+Before you do anything, learn about your market, learn dogs and the people who own them.